 All that said, the biggest challenge for Europeans is to find a launch site with an appropriate altitude waiver and safety radius.
-Thus far the only viable option would be to attend a launch event in the Black Rock Desert, Nevada, USA.
+Two viable options are known to us:

 - Central Ground Station: direct connection between operator and rocket, visualizes relevant parameters in real time

-- Autonomous Ground Stations: multiple distributed RF repeater extend reception area of central ground station.
-Autonomous logging of received data.
+- Autonomous Ground Stations: multiple distributed RF repeaters extend reception area of central ground station; autonomous logging of received data

-- Fincan: Lightweight but full-metal design manufactured by Direct Metal Laser Sintering (DMLS), for heat dissipation and high strength.
-The interior isogrid-spar structure enables a superior strength-to-weight ratio.
+- Fincan: lightweight but full-metal design manufactured by Direct Metal Laser Sintering (DMLS), for heat dissipation and high strength; interior isogrid-spar structure enables a superior strength-to-weight ratio

 Presentation of the project “42km – The Hound”